Josh Naylor Player Props: Guardians vs. Diamondbacks

 Josh Naylor At The Plate

-- Among the qualified hitters in baseball, he ranks 34th in batting average, 90th in on-base percentage, and 64th in slugging.
+- Among the qualifying hitters in baseball, his batting average ranks 46th, his on-base percentage ranks 102nd, and he is 69th in the league in slugging.

-- Naylor has an RBI in 27 of 61 games this year, with multiple RBI in 12 of them.
-He has also driven home three or more of his team's runs in six contests.
+- Naylor has had an RBI in 27 games this season (43.5%), including 12 multi-RBI outings (19.4%).
+He has also driven in three or more of his team's runs in six contests.

-- He has scored in 17 games this year (27.9%), including multiple runs in six games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.